gdangelo/CarND-Path-Planning-Project/README.md

 ---

+## Implementation

+My implementation is composed of two main parts which are the [prediction and behavior planning](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L550), and the [trajectory generation](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L553).
+See details below.

+### 1. Prediction/Behavior

+The prediction and behavior planning has been implemented under the `SimpleBehaviorPlanner` function starting [from line 323](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L323).
+Based on the current state of the ego car and data from sensor fusion, the system decides what the car should do.
+By interpreting and understanding the surrounding environment, it finds the best possible behavior to adopt in order to drive safely and efficiently:

+- We first look at cars in front of us blocking the traffic ([see lines 332 to 366](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L332)).
+If it is the case, the car must consider to change lane ([see lines 368 to 371](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L368)).
+- Otherwise, the car stays in the same lane and keep going by speeding up until we reach the speed limit (see [lines 372 to 375](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L372)).

+Lane changing is handle by a distinct function named 'TryChangingLane' [starting from line 296](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L296).
+This function is checking lanes for safety based on distance from cars and current speed [see line 199 to 222](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L199).
+If no other lane is safe to drive, the ego car stays on its lane and slow down to reach the front car speed.

+### 2. Trajectory

+---

+## Possible Improvements

+-

+---

 ## Questions or Feedback

 > Contact me anytime for anything about my projects or machine learning in general.
 I'd be happy to help you :wink: